pierreelliott/pierreelliott.github.io/index.md

 # Presentation

 I am 22 years old and am currently in the 4th year of an engineering diploma at [Polytech Lyon](https://polytech.univ-lyon1.fr/).
-I already have finished a DUT Informatique (a 2 year diploma in computing) at [IUT LYon 1](https://iut.univ-lyon1.fr/).
+I already have finished a DUT Informatique (a 2 year diploma in computing) at the [IUT Lyon 1](https://iut.univ-lyon1.fr/).
 I'm french and live in Lyon for my studies.

 I am fond of web technologies and like to create things (no matter what they are).